86challenge/rules/rules.typ

         [Michelin Primacy HP (OEM)\*], [- 215/45R17],
         [Michelin Pilot Sport 4 (Gen. 2 OEM)\*], [- 215/40R18],
       )
-    + OEM tires (marked with \*) are only allowed for a competitor’s first 2 events
-    + Points earned with OEM Michelin tires will not be eligible toward GT Radial tire contingency nor toward GT Radial Championship Cash Prize
+      \* OEM tires are only allowed for a competitor’s first 2 events.
+Points earned with OEM Michelin tires will not be eligible toward GT Radial tire contingency nor toward GT Radial Championship Cash Prize

   + *Aero*
-    + STI and TRD lips are not allowed
+    + STI lip and TRD lip are not allowed
     + Gen. 1 BRZ tS wing is not allowed
     + Gen. 2 ducktails (OEM or equivalently-sized) are allowed

   + *Safety*
     + Any safety device may be used
-    + Cars equipped with a full aftermarket safety system (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.) are allowed, as long as total curb weight of the car with full tank of fuel remains above 2800 lbs without driver.
+    + Cars equipped with a full aftermarket safety system (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.) are allowed, as long as total curb weight of the car remains above #highlight[2800 lbs without driver and with a full tank of fuel].
 The car will need to be weighed at a location approved by the Rules Board before it is allowed to enter Stock Class.

   + *Misc*
-    + OEM-style, off-the-shelf, non-adjustable, and non-rebuildable dampers with unaltered valving are allowed
     + Braking upgrades are allowed
-    + Replacing OEM parts with newer/older OEM parts is allowed (e.g.\ dampers, sway bars, etc).
+    + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc)
-    + No lightweight replacement parts are allowed (e.g.\ battery, lighter than OEM trunk) or removal of parts allowed.
+    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk) or removal of parts allowed
-    + Removal of spare tire, floor mats, and tools is allowed.
+    + Removal of spare tire, floor mats, and tools is allowed
+    + OEM-style, non-rebuildable, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving
-    + Non-OEM cat-back exhaust with a weight greater than 32 lbs is allowed (no removal of any catalyst)
+    + Non-OEM cat-back exhaust with a weight greater than 32 lbs is allowed (removal of any catalyst is prohibited)

 + #heading[GT Radial Street Class]
   _This class allows moderate modification flexibility and balances competition between generations through Modification Points.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._

   + Drivers are allotted 3 modification points according to #link(<mods>)[Modification Points]

-  + Minimum weight is 2800 lbs without driver and with a full tank of gas
+  + Minimum weight is #highlight[2800 lbs without driver and with a full tank of gas]

   + *Wheels*
     + Wheels must have a maximum width of 9.0 inches